FACULTY

 Research Focus: Accepting Students Cell Biology Development Developmental Biology Reproductive Biology

-Our growing team studies perinatal determinants of female fertility with a special focus on the relationship between establishment of architecture and functional differentiation of the mammalian ovary.
+Our team studies perinatal determinants of female fertility with a special focus on the relationship between establishment of architecture and functional differentiation of the mammalian ovary.

 Jim McManaman PhD